What are some tips when travelling to a different country?

 - Make photocopies of your passport and visa and keep separate from your passport and other travel documents.
 Also keep a record of credit or bank card numbers along with contact telephone numbers if lost or stolen.
 Leave copies of these documents and numbers at home or work as well carrying a copy with you.

-- Use a money belt when you need to carry your passport, travel documents, money, credit cards, etc.
+- Use a money belt when you need to carry your passport, travel documents, money, credit cards, etc. Divide your money and cards between different locations and pockets in case your wallet is lost or stolen.

 - Depending on your destination, check with a travel medicine specialist or a travel health clinic to see if any vaccinations, immunizations or other requirements are necessary.
 Also find out how far in advance you should get your immunization shots or when you should start taking medications (e.g., anti-malaria drugs) before you depart.